Job Title: Organizing Fellow/Intern

 Hours: 10-20 hrs a week; flexible; 6 months OR 5-10 hrs a week; flexible; 12 months

-Asian American Organizing Project seeks our first year of organizing fellows/interns to do community outreach and issues organizing with Asian residents in Minneapolis and St. Paul.
-The organizing fellow’s main role is to develop their community/cultural organizing skills, and lead/research a self-select issue affecting Asian community or existing issues AAOP have identified, outreach and engage community members, community dialogue, and develop educational workshops on issue(s).
-Fellows/interns are expected to help prepare for the 2017 local Election.
-Please submit a resume by June 28, 2017 along with cover letter addressing question below to email@example.com with Organizing Fellow in email subject.
+Asian American Organizing Project seeks a team of organizing fellows/interns to do community outreach and issues organizing with Asian residents in Minneapolis and St. Paul.
+The organizing fellow’s main role is to develop their community/cultural organizing skills, and lead and research a self-select issue affecting Asian community or existing issues AAOP have identified.
+The Fellow will outreach and engage in community dialogues, and develop educational workshops and articles on their selected issue(s).
+Fellows/interns are expected to integrate and connect their issues into the 2017 local Election.
+Please submit a resume along with cover letter addressing questions below to email@example.com with Organizing Fellow in email subject.

-- Research, outreach and engage with Asian residents about community events and issues
+- Research, outreach and engage with Asian residents about community issues, and events

-- Organize and manage phone bank, doorknock, community meeting, and educational workshops
+- Organize and participate in phone bank, door knock, community meeting, and educational workshops and articles

-- Engage and recruit with volunteer base, leader, resident/community member, and coalition
+- Engage and recruit with volunteer base, leader, resident/community member, and community partners

-- Preparation on 2017 local Election and integrated voter engagement
+- Outreach about the 2017 local Election and integrated voter engagement

 - Attend cohort meeting, shape narrative, and messaging.